 - Diagnosing breast cancer in women under 40 is more difficult because of their dense breast tissue.
 By the time a lump in a younger woman’s breast can be felt, the cancer often is advanced enough to lower chances of survival.

 My initial reaction to the above information was anger.
 Why didn’t I know about this?
-If I did, I would’ve included routine breast exams in my prenatal and postnatal care.
+If I had, I would’ve included routine breast exams in my prenatal and postnatal care.
 The truth was that the information had always been available but is not widely known because it’s rare for pregnant and postpartum women to develop this disease.

 The weeks leading to my surgery were the stuff of nightmares.
 I had to wean my daughter as more imaging was required.
 Because of the denser breast tissue, the doctor wasn’t able to determine the exact size of the lump which made it difficult to decide the type of surgery I needed.
 Lumpectomy or mastectomy.
 I transferred to a major cancer center under the care of more experienced specialists.